 - Before May 4th: OHA reported *only* confirmed cases of Covid-19.

-- Starting on May 4th: OHA reported *both* confirmed cases and “presumptive” cases (which may include someone with no test or even has a negative test result) as separate values.
+- Starting on May 4th: OHA reported *both* confirmed cases and “presumptive” cases (which may include someone with no test or a negative test result) as separate values.
 These seem to account for 3-4% of all reported cases.

 - May 26th: OHA only reports a combined number.
 My charts use “confirmed” only before May 26th and the combined number afterwards.

-- June 6: OHA discontinued providing detailed data on Saturday and Sunday.
+- June 6: OHA discontinued providing detailed hospital data on Saturday and Sunday.
 On all charts after June 6, the Friday hospitalization, ICU beds and ventilators in use data is copied straight across the weekend.
 OHA does not update this the following week, either.
 It is perplexing that now, with cases in far greater numbers than in March-May, the OHA discontinues releasing this information.

 Daily new cases in Oregon (Line Chart)